Kanpei Taisha / Jingu Ichinomiya (Hitachi Province)

 What deities are enshrined at Kashima Shrine?

-The enshrined deities are: takemikazuchi no okami.
+The enshrined deities are: Takemikazuchi no Okami.

 What blessings can you pray for at Kashima Shrine?